WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 Robot objects
 #############

 Robot objects are one of the main objects in the package.
-Their main purpose is to load a dynamic robot simulation into a pybullet simulation and provide a set of functions to control the robot and get information about the robot's state.
+Their main purpose is to load a dynamic robot simulation into a pybullet simulation and provide a set of interfaces to control the robot and get information about the robot's state.
-The pybullet_industrial package provides a class called :class:`RobotBase` that can be used to load a robot from a UDF (universal robot description file) file and interact with it.
+The pybullet_industrial package provides a class called :class:`RobotBase` that can be used to load a robot from a URDF (universal robot description file) file and interact with it.
-A robot in this case means a robot manipulator, that is to say, a stationary robot with a fixed base and a number of joints that can be actuated.
+A robot in this case means a robot manipulator, that is to say, a stationary robot with a fixed base and several serially connected actuated joints.

 ****************
 Joint interfaces